cleanflight/cleanflight/docs/PID tuning.md

 * At 1500 on the throttle channel, the PIDs will begin to be dampened.
 * At 3/4 throttle (1750), PIDs are reduced by approximately 25% (half way between 1500 and 2000 the dampening will be 50% of the total TPA value of 50% in this example)
 * At full throttle (2000) the full amount of dampening set in TPA is applied.
 (50% reduction in this example)
+* TPA can lead into increase of rotation rate when more throttle applied.
+You can get faster flips and rolls when more throttle applied due to coupling of PID's and rates.
+Only PID controllers 1 and 2 are using linear TPA implementation, where no rotation rates are affected when TPA is being used.

 ![tpa example chart](https://cloud.githubusercontent.com/assets/1668170/6053290/655255dc-ac92-11e4-9491-1a58d868c131.png "TPA Example Chart")